Azadi97/internship_hum_data_analysis/README.md

 # Description
 Internship on humanitarian data analysis with using open data and GAMA open source tool.

+# Model Documentation
+The model is documented in the comments of the gaml file.

 # Main contributors
 Salim Ahmad, Liubov